 We estimate that approximately 1,000 Jewish undergraduate students are related to the UMBC community.

 As Rabbi Abraham Joshua Heschel calls it. “a palace in time.”
 All students are invited to enjoy a warm, family style meal to celebrate Shabbat, the Sabbath together, each week the semester is in session.
 Time in Jewish tradition is best sanctified by experiencing each other in community.

 Up to date info can be found on the UMBC Hillel Facebook page.

 Holiday observance is a cornerstone of Jewish Life at UMBC.
-Whether it’s shaking a lulav on Commons Terrace during Sukkot or lighting the Menorah during Hanukkah, you will always find the Jewish community of UMBC enjoying festive celebrations.
-Below are some examples of past holiday on campus.
-Please check the UMBC Hillel Facebook Page for more information.
+Whether it’s shaking a lulav & etrog (the 4 species) on Commons Terrace during Sukkot (the Festival of Booths) or lighting the Hannukiah (candelabra) on Hanukkah (the Festival of Lights), you will always find warm and welcoming friends and yummy food!
+Follow us on Facebook for up to date information.

 For more information about kosher options at UMBC please visit the dining services website here: Kosher Dining at UMBC

-Like the Kosher Korner Facebook page at: UMBC Kosher Korner Facebook
+Like the Kosher Korner Facebook page for up to date information.